AhmedMoamen62/Function-Plotter/README.md

 A Cross platform desktop tool for plotting fucntions

 # Description
-GUI application takes a string from user which has sequence of variable, operators and operands and takes minimum value and maximum value then pass it through some checking error, if it passes it, graph will be plotted in the same GUI
+GUI application takes a string from user which has sequence of variable, operators and operands and takes minimum value and maximum value then pass it through some checking errors, if it passes it, graph will be plotted in the same GUI

 # Dependencies
 1. [PySide2](https://pypi.org/project/PySide2/)